 Sexually transmitted diseases affect billions of people across the world.
 Some sexually transmitted diseases, also called STDs, can cause uncomfortable symptoms.
 Others may be deadly if left untreated.
 However, a good number of STDs are treatable in an urgent care clinic setting.
 Our urgent care clinic can treat common STD symptoms.
-Continue reading to learn more about some of the most common STDs and symptoms.
+Continue reading to learn more about some of the most common STDs and their symptoms.

 Gonorrhea is caused by the Neisseria gonorrhoeae bacterium and can cause symptoms that include a painful or burning sensation when urinating.
 Discharge is also possible.
 However, as the Centers for Disease Control and Prevention (CDC) notes, many people with gonorrhea are asymptomatic.
 This means they do not have symptoms.